nepi-engine/nepi_setup/NEPI_DOCKER_PRODUCTION_SETUP.md

             **NOTE:** If you need to reduce the size of your main File System partition to free space for the following new partitions, don't reduce it below 40 GB.

-            **NOTE:** If these folders allready exist, you should delete them before creating and mounting the following partitions.
+            **NOTE:** If these folders allready exist as folders and not mounted partitions, you should delete them before creating and mounting the following partitions.

              FILE_SYSTEM   LABEL_NAME      MOUNT_POINT       MIN_SIZE     RECOMMENDED_SIZE
             1)  ext4      nepi_docker     /mnt/nepi_docker    30 GB           100 GB